flycrum/mmm-typed-vuex/README.md

 We're talking:
 * no more string references in your Vue components
-* no more guess work as to the structure of the store
+* no more guess work as to the structure of your store
 * typed state values, mutation / action payloads, and more!

 ## Installation